godderis/Paleoclim-CNRS.github.io/_documentation/doc_add_new_team_member.md

 * **title** if you want a title to appear on image, this will be a header
 * **excerpt** small writing that appears in header
 * **header** here you can set a link up to a background image in `assets/images` or choose a solid color.

+### Contents

+Rights the contents of your file in Normal Markdown this is what is going to appear in the center of the page.